-Where development proposals would damage or result in the loss of trees, hedges and woodlands of arboricultural, ecological and/ or amenity value, they will not be permitted unless the harm is outweighed by the benefits of the development.
+Where development proposals would damage or result in the loss of trees, hedges and woodlands of arboricultural, ecological and amenity value, they will not be permitted unless the harm is outweighed by the benefits of the development.

-Development proposals which may significantly adversely affect such trees and hedgerows of good value should be accompanied by an independent survey that establishes the health of any affected trees or hedgerows, and a management plan to demonstrate how they will be so maintained.
+Development proposals which may adversely affect such trees and hedgerows of good value should be accompanied by an independent survey that establishes the health of any affected trees or hedgerows, and a management plan to demonstrate how they will be so maintained.
+Where trees are to be felled, equivalent replacement tree planting in the town will be sought.